mjperrone/dot_files/README.md

 * make sure everything is compatible with ubuntu and somewhat with windows8(doesn't work on red.dev.... because it wont source ~/.bashrc when its a link)
 * make colors reasonable
 * make sure the .vimrc is version-safe
+* use more environment variables for portability
+* get vundle to work on new machines